While the V10 and V11 are outstanding products, Dyson has hidden gems lower in the totem pole.

 While the V7 only has a single LED indicator, so it’s impossible to gauge how much battery life is remaining.

-I use an anemometer to measure the amount of airflow that passes through these areas – the wand and cleaning nozzle.
+I use an anemometer to measure the airflow that passes through these areas – the wand and cleaning nozzle.
 It’s an excellent barometer to check how a vacuum performs.
 Models with high airflow tend to do better at picking up debris on carpet.

 Here are the results.